 In most cases, searchable snapshots reduce the costs of running a cluster by removing the need for replica shards and for shard data to be copied between nodes.
 However, if it’s particularly expensive to retrieve data from a snapshot repository in your environment, searchable snapshots may be more costly than regular indices.
 Ensure that the cost structure of your operating environment is compatible with searchable snapshots before using them.

 For resiliency, a regular index requires multiple redundant copies of each shard across multiple nodes.
 If a node fails, Elasticsearch uses the redundancy to rebuild any lost shard copies.
 A searchable snapshot index doesn’t require replicas.
-If a node containing a searchable snapshot index fails, Elasticsearch can rebuild the lost shard copy from the snapshot repository.
+If a node containing a searchable snapshot index fails, Elasticsearch can rebuild the lost shard cache from the snapshot repository.